5/1/2026

 Chief Executive Officer

-Yeah, so good morning, Maheed.
+Yes, good morning, Mahid.
 You know, it hasn't really changed.
-I think that You know, we've got an enormous amount of confidence relative to, you know, the conversations we're having with our customers, whether they're verbal awards that we have or the expectations from our customers have laid out to us on what we're going to build.
-So, you know, for us, right, when we look at 27, we think, you know, we've got our plate as pretty full as it is.
+I think that, you know, we've got an enormous amount of confidence relative to, you know, the conversations we're having with our customers, whether they're verbal awards that we have or the expectations from our customers have laid out to us on what we're going to build.
+We think, you know, we've got our plate as pretty full as it is.
 You know, when those turn into contracts and when we can report them in backlog is a different story.
-So it's, you know, and that's why, you know, we keep talking about, You know, backlog isn't really representative in that market today.
+So it's, you know, and that's why, you know, we keep talking about, you know, backlog isn't really representative in that market today.
 It will be at some point.
 It's coming.
 It's close.
 It'll probably be towards the latter half of 2026.
 But I can tell you that our visibility today in the 27 and beyond is fantastic.

 speaker